 1. Currencies

 Especially when you travel to a different country or shop online, you may be asked at the point-of-sale, or at the checkout page what currency you would like to pay in.
-The same is true when getting paid in crypto.
+The same is true when a freelancer get paid in crypto.

 Just like there are different national currencies, there are different types of cryptocurrencies that you can make and accept payments in.